d3x0r/sack.vfs/README.md

     JSON - A json parser.
         parse(string) - result with a V8 object created from the json string.
-        begin( cb ) - begin parsing JSON stream; callback is called as each value is completed. mkdir(pathname) - utility function to make directories which might not exist before volume does; (Volume() auto creates directories now if specified path to filename does not exist) parameters - (pathname)
+        begin( cb ) - begin parsing JSON stream; callback is called as each value is completed.
-                path to create- will created missing parent path parts too.
     Sqlite(dbName) - an interface to sqlite which can open databases in the volume. parameters - ( databaseName )
                 databaseName maybe a simple ODBC name; if the name ends with .db, it is assumed to be